 When discussing ERP upgrades with many of our clients, legacy technology is something we run into often.
 A legacy system is usually a custom-built application that an organization has used for years or even decades.
 Company leadership never wanted to upgrade to a newer version, let alone a new brand of software, for fear of losing their customizations.
 In the older on-premise software deployments, the cost of replacing those custom features were immense so it was always easier for companies to just leave them as is.
 The problem with this strategy is that there are not many vendors available to support this type of customized software, so upgrading to a widely supported ERP system can often save a company in several different ways.

-Another common problem we see in companies who depend on legacy technology is not only a lack of outside ERP vendors that support the application, but within the company, there are usually only a handful of employees that know how the application runs and works.
+Another common problem we see in companies who depend on legacy software technology is not only a lack of outside ERP software vendors that support the application, but within the company, there are usually only a handful of employees that know how the application runs and works.
 When those individuals leave or retire, there is usually nobody that can replace them.
 Proactively upgrading your ERP system may be a beneficial (and necessary) decision for your organization if you find yourself in this type of situation.

 Finally, the legacy technology may not do what it supposed to do anymore or what you need it to do anymore.
 Processes change over time, businesses shift over time, and the application might not be able to track exactly what you need now, or in the future, even though it was perfect for what you needed in the past.
 If your legacy software isn’t doing what you need it to do, it may be time to upgrade to an application that can do exactly what you need.